makrai/notes/rust2012-tokenizer-monoling.md

     the mBERT tokenizer, establishing that a
   * specialized vocabulary plays an equally important role on the downstream performance as the pretraining data set size
-* more balancing of individual languages’ representations within the tokenizer’s vocabulary (e.g., by merging monolingual vocabularies) can close the gap between monolingual and multilingual models in cases where the tokenizer currently makes the difference
+* more balancing of individual languages’ representations in the toker's vocab (eg by merging monolingual vocabularies) can close the gap between monolingual and multilingual models in cases where the tokenizer currently makes the difference

 # Appendix 15